Chapter 29: "Runaway"

 "Thank you for saving my life," I said softly.

-"You are most welcome," he uttered softly.
+"My pleasure," he said gently.
 "Here is some baked fish and bread I bought earlier.
-I have no family to feed; you could have the extra foodstuff to keep your strength up from the blood loss."
-As we both sat down in the chariot, I gobbled away at the fish and slab of rye bread.
-I watched as Augustus shot me a surprised glance from the corner of his eyes.
+It has been years since I had to care for anyone else.
+You could have the extra foodstuff to keep your strength up from the blood loss."
+As we both sat down in the chariot, I gobbled away at the cooked fish and slab of freshly baked bread.
+I watched as Augustus stole glances of me while I stuffed my mouth.

 "What are you running away from?
 A comfortable life?
 A life where your life is planned out for greatness in the island only for you to throw it away?"

-"I suppose there is nothing I can say to you Timus…I mean Troy!"
+"I suppose there is nothing I can say to you Timus—I mean Troy," he corrected.

 "The son I lost."

 "He was four when he died in the earthquake that shook this island.
-He likely would have been around your age if he were still alive.
+He would have been around your age if he were still alive.
 He was so full of life, but also stubborn like you."

 "Sadly I lost her too.
-I lost my whole family that day.
-I am not here to lecture you.
-If you want to go and see what is out there, I will not stop you.
-You just need to ask yourself what is your reason for leaving," I sighed to myself as I looked out ahead to the sea.
+I lost my whole family that day."
+I bowed my head.
+"I am not here to lecture you," he continued.
+"If you want to go and see what is out there, I will not stop you.
+You just need to ask yourself what is your reason for leaving."
 I felt sorry for Augustus.
 Even though I barely knew him, I felt connected to him as he did with me.
-I at least had a family…until today.
-Suddenly I found myself homeless, a wanderer in the land of no man.
-He had meant me well, but I had already made up my mind.
+At least I had a family…until today.
+Now I found myself homeless, a wanderer in the land.
+Augustus had meant me well, but I had already made up my mind.
 If I stayed here, I would have no life.
 I had no family to turn to.
-I had no home.
+Neither did I have a home.
 I had to leave the island, the only world I had known.

+"I suppose," he mumbled.
+Priscilla wrinkled her brow at his words.
+He sighed at the sight of her frown.
 "I am just tired.
-I should be relieved the tribunal is over with," he sighed.
+I should be relieved the tribunal is over with."